djedkare/problems/README.md

 It's not enough to have `ocamlformat ocamlformat-rpc ocaml-lsp-server` in the switch.
 They will only do their work if there is a `.ocamlformat` file in the project directory.
 Easy to overlook as it is a dotfile, and thus hidden.

 ## Pretty Printing
 ... is still tedious to me.
+Thus far, in the small test cases I've written, I've not yet needed the extra control over formatting that `Format`/`Fmt` give me compared to Haskell's `Show` instances.